synopsys-arc-oss/dynamic-axis-plugin/README.md

 ## Acknowledgements

-Many thanks to Emanuele Zattin for leading the way with the Groovy Axis plugin.
+Many thanks to Emanuele Zattin, for leading the way with the Groovy Axis plugin.
+And of course to Koshuke, for continuing to improve this excellent platform.